Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 .. note::

-    By default, the OT-2 will move to 1mm above the bottom of the target well before aspirating.
+    By default, the OT-2 will move to 1mm above the bottom of the target before aspirating.
-    You can change this by using a well position function like :py:meth:`.Well.bottom` (see :ref:`v2-location-within-wells`) every time you call ``aspirate``, or - if you want to change the default throughout your protocol - you can change the default offset with :py:attr:`.InstrumentContext.well_bottom_clearance` (see :ref:`new-default-op-positions`).
+    You can specify a well position function like :py:meth:`.Well.bottom` (see :ref:`v2-location-within-wells`) every time you call ``aspirate``, or -  change the default throughout your protocol by changing the default offset with :py:attr:`.InstrumentContext.well_bottom_clearance` (see :ref:`new-default-op-positions`).

 .. _new-dispense: